‘Teen Mom OG’: Amber Portwood And Andrew Glennon Are Going Strong As They Await The Birth Of Their Baby Boy

-Amber Portwood is keeping fans in the loop with her romance with boyfriend Andrew Glennon and over the weekend, she shared a photo of the latest gift she received from the Los Angeles native.
+Amber Portwood is keeping fans in the loop with her romance with boyfriend Andrew Glennon, and over the weekend, she shared a photo of the latest gift she received from the Los Angeles native.

 On Instagram, along with a photo of a bouquet of flowers, the Teen Mom OG star told fans, “My gentle giant never disappoints.
 Always coming home with flowers when I least expect it.
 A true gentleman.”